-L & R Students
+L & R Student Drivers

-L & R School students enter the Main Entrance (if dropped off by a parent) or the side entrance across from the side parking lot (if they are a Student Driver) and go upstairs to their lockers, to unpack and prepare for the day.
-NOTE: While school is in session, student parking is in the side parking lot.
-One exception is that Homeschool students may park in the front parking spaces, since they are required to enter/exit and sign in/out at the main office and are only at the school for a short period of time.
-The L & R School bell rings at 7:30 am and Exordium begins promptly at that time.
+While school is in session, students are to park in the side parking lot.
+The L & R School bell rings at 7:50 am and Exordium begins promptly at that time.
 Once the Main Entrance doors inside the vestibule are locked, students must go to the main office to receive a pass before going to class.